-§13.04 ANTITRUST AND IP LICENSING
+§ 13.04 ANTITRUST AND IP LICENSING

 On January 12, 2017, the DOJ and FTC issued updated guidelines on the licensing of intellectual property ("Guidelines").
 The Guidelines cover most common practices associated with licensing such as field-of-use restrictions, exclusivity provisions, grantbacks, and cross-licenses.
 The Guidelines also cover closely related issues such as patent pools and bundled or package licensing arrangements.
-Although the Guidelines expressly cover enforcement policy regarding licensing rights covered by patent, copyright, and trade secrets, the agencies state that the same principles are relevant to the brand protection issues associated with trademark rights.56
+Although the Guidelines only expressly cover enforcement policy regarding licensing rights covered by patent, copyright, and trade secrets, the agencies state that the same principles are relevant to the brand protection issues associated with trademark rights.

 The Guidelines start from the premise that IP licensing allows firms to combine complementary assets of production and is generally procompetitive.
 Recognizing the strong procompetitive benefits associated with licensing, the agencies evaluate most licensing arrangements under the rule of reason.
-Since firms are not required to share or create competition for their own IP, the starting point under the rule of reason is to ask whether the restriction "harms competition among entities that would have been actual or potential competitors...in the absence of a license."
-57 In addition, since there is no antitrust duty to license IP, there is no duty to license on particular terms or to charge nondiscriminatory rates.
-The Robinson-Patman Act, a federal antitrust law which under certain circumstances restricts price discrimination in the sale of commodities, does not apply to IP licenses because IP is not a commodity.
-In limited cases, a restriction in a licensing agreement between actual or potential competitors may be per se unlawful.
+Since firms are not required to share or create competition for their own IP, the starting point under the rule of reason is to ask whether the restriction "harms competition among entities that would have been actual or potential competitors ... in the absence of a license."64 In addition, since courts recognize an antitrust duty to license IP in only narrow circumstances at best, there is no duty to license on particular terms or to charge uniform rates.
+The Robinson-Patman Act, a federal antitrust law that under certain circumstances restricts price discrimination in the sale of commodities, does not apply to IP licenses.
+65 In limited cases, a restriction in a licensing agreement between actual or potential competitors may be per se unlawful.
 Examples of restrictions that may be per se unlawful include those that limit price competition or allocate territories among firms that would have been horizontal competitors absent the license.
 Resale price maintenance agreements in licenses are evaluated under the rule of reason.
-58

 U.S. courts and agencies recognize that patent pooling arrangements can generate substantial efficiencies.
 In some sectors, a large number of firms may own the patent rights necessary to commercialize a product.
-Combining rights across firms into a single license can reduce transaction costs and increase
+Combining rights across firms into a single license can reduce transaction costs and increase monetization for smaller patent holders that may lack the resources to pursue unlicensed use of their technology.
+Patent pools can nevertheless raise antitrust concerns.
+The formation of a pool is far more likely to raise competitive concerns